keltia/fetiche-rs/engine/README.md

 consumer at the end.
 Producers will generate or fetch data from a specific source and consumers are often used for storing the data in different ways.

+## Design

+The Engine is all about actors now.

+Upon startup and after loading the configuration, `Engine::new()` launches several common actors:

+- *engine::sources* will load `$BASEDIR/sources.hcl` and returns a `Site` when asked
+- *engine::state* will load `$BASEDIR/state` which will retrieve the last Job ID used, then will set up its own 30s sync timer.
+- *engine::queue* will create the new in-memory empty job queue but will use the last Job ID as "next" so we don't step on another job's data, even if it were interrupted.

+## Runners

+The *engine::runner* actor will be used for the *RunnerFactory* as a template.
+Right now, we have only one running job because we run in the scope of `acutectl`.
+When we switch back to a daemon-based `fetiched`, this will be different.

 ## Jobs

 A job has an ID and a list of tasks which will be each executed by a different thread and all thread in